Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

+\textbf{Tree String Set:} When the given graph contains a cycle, the (oracular) proof $L_O^*$ assigns proof labels to the tree nodes (recall Definition \ref{definition:core-tree-node}) in such a way that each tree node $v$ must see a base string $S_b$, thereby establishing a sense of direction (i.e., enabling $v$ to identify its parent and children).
+Let $v_{-2} v_{-1} v v_1 v_2$ be the $v$-centered route on which $v$ sees the base string $S_b$, and $v_{-1}$ is the parent of $v$ according to $S_b$.
+Corresponding to the sense of direction the base string $S_b$ has established, any other length-$5$ string (associated with some $v$-centered route of $5$ nodes) should be one of the following types.

-\begin{enumerate} \item \textbf{\textsc{gc-gp string} (abbreviate as grandchild to grandparent string):} We denote this as $ l_{-2}l_{-1}l_0l_1l_2$, (see Fig. \ref{fig:string4-2labels}) where the central bit $l_0$ is the label of $v$, and $l_{-1}$ (resp. $l_1$) is the bit corresponding to the label of the child (resp. parent) of $v$.
-The bit $l_{-2}$ (resp. $l_2$) corresponds to the label of its grandchild (resp. grandparent).
-Needless to mention that a \textsc{gc-gp string} is a base string, and node $v$ must see such a string if the graph is labeled using the oracular labeling $L_O^*$.
-If the route from the grandchild to grandparent is regarded in the reverse direction, we can simply use the reverse of $l_{-2}l_{-1}l_0l_1l_2$ to represent that.\footnote{It is simply a matter of representative issue and has no effect on the decision algorithm for the node.}
+\begin{enumerate} \item \textbf{\textsc{gc-gp string} (abbreviate as grandchild to grandparent string):} This string corresponds to any grandchild to grandparent (according to the direction established by $S_b$) $v$-centered route.
+One such route is shown in Fig. \ref{fig:string4-2labels}.
+We denote this as $ l_{-2}l_{-1}l_0l_1l_2$, where the central bit $l_0$ is the proof label of $v$, and $l_{-1}$ (resp. $l_1$) is the proof label of (any) child (resp. the parent $v_1$) of $v$.
+The bit $l_{-2}$ (resp. $l_2$) is the proof label of (any) grandchild (resp. grandparent).
+Needless to mention that a \textsc{gc-gp string} is the base string itself.
+If the route from the grandchild to grandparent is regarded in the reverse direction, we can simply use the reverse of $l_{-2}l_{-1}l_0l_1l_2$ to represent that.
+It is simply a matter of a representative issue and has no effect on the decision algorithm for the node.

 \item \textbf{\textsc{gc-gc} string (abbreviated as grandchild to grandchild string):} We denote this as $ l_{-2}l_{-1}l_0l_{-1}l_{-2}$.
-This corresponds to a route from a grandchild to a grandchild of the central node $v$, see Fig.~\ref{fig:string3-2labels}.
+This string corresponds to any $v$-centered route of $5$ nodes from a grandchild to a grandchild (according to the direction established by $S_b$) of $v$.
+One such route is shown in Fig.~\ref{fig:string3-2labels}.
 The reverse of this type of string falls into this category itself.

-\item \textbf{\textsc{gc-cp string} (abbreviated as grandchild to child of parent string):} We represent this as $ l_{-2}l_{-1}l_0l_{1}l_{0}$, which corresponds to a route from a grandchild of the central node $v$ to a child of its parent, see Fig.~\ref{fig:string5-2labels}.
-If the route is regarded in the reverse direction, i.e., from a child of the parent to a grandchild, we use the reverse of the above string.
+\item \textbf{\textsc{gc-cp string} (abbreviated as grandchild to child of parent string):} We represent this as $ l_{-2}l_{-1}l_0l_{1}l_{0}$, which corresponds to a $v$-centered route of $5$ nodes from a grandchild of $v$ to another child ($\neq v$) of its parent, see Fig.~\ref{fig:string5-2labels}.
+If the route is regarded in the reverse direction, i.e., from a child of the parent to a grandchild, we reverse the above string.

 \end{enumerate}